Los Angeles County Museum of Art: Modern and Contemporary Art

 The Modern Art collection is displayed in the Ahmanson Building, which was renovated in 2008 to have a new entrance featuring a large staircase, conceived as a gathering place similar to Rome's Spanish Steps.
 Filling the atrium at the base of the staircase is Tony Smith's massive sculpture Smoke (1967).
 The plaza level galleries also house African art and a gallery highlighting the Robert Gore Rifkind Center for German Expressionist Studies.

 The modern collection on the plaza level displays works from 1900 to the 1970s, largely populated by the Janice and Henri Lazarof Collection.
 In December 2007, Janice and Henri Lazarof gave LACMA 130 mostly modernist works estimated to be worth more than $100 million.
 The collection includes 20 works by Picasso, watercolors and paintings by Paul Klee and Wassily Kandinsky and a considerable number of sculptures by Alberto Giacometti, Constantin Brâncuși, Henry Moore, Willem de Kooning, Joan Miró, Louise Nevelson, Archipenko, and Arp.
+In 2025, art dealer Otto Kallir's family gifted more than 130 Austrian Expressionist works to LACMA; the donation, with a value well in excess of $60 million, added the first paintings by Gustav Klimt, Egon Schiele, and Richard Gerstl to the museum's collection.

 The Contemporary Art collection is displayed in the 60000 sqft Broad Contemporary Art Museum (BCAM), opened on February 16, 2008.
 BCAM's inaugural exhibition featured 176 works by 28 artists of postwar Modern art from the late 1950s to the present.
 All but 30 of the works initially displayed came from the collection of Eli and Edythe Broad (pronounced "brode").
 Long-time trustee Robert Halff had already donated 53 works of contemporary art in 1994.
 Components of that gift included Joan Miró, Jasper Johns, Sam Francis, Frank Stella, Lari Pittman, Chris Burden, Richard Serra, John Chamberlain, Matthew Barney, and Jeff Koons.
 It also provided LACMA with its first drawings by Claes Oldenburg and Cy Twombly.

-Back Seat Dodge ’38 (1964), by Edward Kienholz, is a sculpture portraying a couple engaged in sexual activity in the back seat of a truncated 1938 Dodge automobile chassis.
+Back Seat Dodge '38 (1964), by Edward Kienholz, is a sculpture portraying a couple engaged in sexual activity in the back seat of a truncated 1938 Dodge automobile chassis.
 The piece won Kienholz instant celebrity in 1966 when the Los Angeles County Board of Supervisors tried to ban the sculpture as pornographic and threatened to withhold financing from LACMA if it included the work in a Kienholz retrospective.
 A compromise was reached under which the sculpture's car door would remain closed and guarded, to be opened only on the request of a museum patron who was over 18, and only if no children were present in the gallery.
 The uproar led to more than 200 people lining up to see the work the day the show opened.
-Ever since, Back Seat Dodge ’38 has drawn crowds.
+Ever since, Back Seat Dodge '38 has drawn crowds.